xianlinbox/daily_practise/aws-solution-architect/iam.md

 ### AWS Config

-Manage config rules cross all the accounts in the organisation,
+Manage config rules cross all the accounts in the organisation,ue to assess, audit, and evaluate the configurations of your AWS resources.

 - it allows to remediate the resources are not compliance with config rules; use SSM or APIs